 A circulating hot water blanket under the patient, along with thick fleece blankets over the patient helps keep the patient warm during the procedure.

-Our dental x-ray is mounted in treatment adjacent to the wet table and the chairside dental x-ray developer is on an adjacent counter.
+Our dental x-ray is mounted in the treatment area adjacent to the wet table and the chairside dental x-ray developer is on an adjacent counter.
 Our dental x-ray viewer is mounted on another nearby wall.
-The portable dental cart is stored in another room and is wheeled out into the dental area on surgery mornings.
+The portable dental cart is wheeled out from storage into the dental area on surgery mornings.
 A portable anesthesia machine and portable patient monitoring equipment complete the dental center.

 During surgery, an assistant monitors the patient's anesthesia and vital signs while the doctor operates.
-The assistant gets a stool, but Dr. Zucker stays on his feet (standing on a special cushioning floor mat).
 (Don't worry, there aren't usually a gang of kids in surgery!
 All those kids are just on a tour and are watching surgery on a stuffed animal!)

-Patients who are "awake" enough to leave the treatment area after surgery but still recovering fully are also often housed here, as are some of our smaller and quieter pre-surgical patients.
+Some of our smaller pre-surgical patients are also often housed here.
 We are able to control the temperature of this ward independently from the rest of the hospital, so we often make it extra warm for surgical or other fragile patients or for exotic pets who need extra heat.

 Our kennel houses boarding and stable hospitalized dogs.
 We have four spacious "big dog" runs with awesome "Kuranda" dog cots.
 These "chew-proof" dog beds are comfy cots and completely sanitizable.

 The kennel also has dozens of excellent stainless steel cages of various sizes to fit all of our smaller guests.
-All of our cages are fitted with custom grates that keep the patient elevated off the floor of the cage and out of any urine or spilled water.
+All of our cages are fitted with custom grates that keep the patient elevated off the floor of the cage and out of any spilled water or urine if the unfortunate accident has occurred.
 Patients are also provided with blankets or other bedding to keep them cozy and comfortable.